clark-ewerton/cypress-serverest-cicd/README.md

 - services: Service layer to abstract API calls
 - context.js: Context configuration for reporting (attach videos to reports)
 - public/videos: Folder where test videos are copied for publishing on GitHub Pages
+- generate-index.js: it's gonna generate an index.thml file into gh-pages to consolidate all the reports per browser

 ## Implemented Patterns